THE SFA CASHMERE STANDARD

 The SFA Cashmere Standard defines best practice for responsible cashmere production.
 Focused at the herder-level, the standard covers the most pressing sustainability issues associated with raw fibre production and outlines the intended outcomes achieved through the standard’s adoption.

-The SFA Cashmere Standard was launched in January 2023 following an extensive revision and multi-stakeholder consultation throughout 2022.
+The SFA Cashmere Standard was first introduced in January 2023 following an extensive revision and multi-stakeholder consultation throughout 2022.
 This revision involved a restructuring and integration of the SFA’s three herder-level codes of practice: the Rangeland Stewardship and Animal Husbandry Codes of Practice, which have been in operation in Mongolia since 2017 and 2019 respectively, and the SFA x ICCAW Cashmere Goat Welfare Code of Practice, which has been in operation in China since 2020.
 You can learn more about the revision process and the comments received here.

 FIVE GLOBAL PRINCIPLES